yukifloresyamada/yukifloresyamada/README.md

 - 👋 Hi, I’m @yukifloresyamada
-- 👀 I’m interested in ...reading book
+- 👀 I’m interested in reading book.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to programing.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 yukifloresyamada/yukifloresyamada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.